scarborough-courtney/ohimanual/content/use_tbx_to_remove_goal_models.md

 To completely remove the carbon storage goal from Index calculations, you will do the following.

-1) Remove the carbon storage (CS) goal model from `functions.r`.
+1) Remove the carbon storage (CS) goal model from `functions.R`.
 Delete the highlighted text in the figure below that references the CS layers and calculates CS goal status, trend, and scores.

 ![](./fig/functions_delete.png)